mschlege1838/html-table-wrapper/examples/temperatures-custom/README.md

 # An Entirely Custom Implementation

-All the previous examples used 'helper' classes provided in HTMLTableWrapper.js to assist in the use of [HTMLTableWrapper], but none of these are required; so long as the requirements of using the class are met, it will function perfectly well.
+All the previous examples used 'helper' classes provided in HTMLTableWrapper.js to assist in the use of [`HTMLTableWrapper`][HTMLTableWrapper], but none of these are required; so long as the requirements of using the class are met, it will function perfectly well.

-Consider the [temperature] example from before, but with a slightly different spin: we want to define an off-table control than handles unit conversions, allows for filtering the table by category: hot/warm/cool/cold for highs and lows and low/medium/high for the differences between highs and lows (swing), and also allows for sorting the table based upon the daily high, low, and difference between them:
+Consider the [temperature][temperatures-example] example from before, but with a slightly different spin: we want to define an off-table control than handles unit conversions, allows for filtering the table by category: hot/warm/cool/cold for highs and lows and low/medium/high for the differences between highs and lows (swing), and also allows for sorting the table based upon the daily high, low, and difference between them:
 ``` html